Just because X doesnt mean Y.

 If you are in doubt which one to use, substitute the phrase similar to for like.
 If the sentence says what you mean it to say, stick with like.
 But if you have uttered an impossibility or just something you didnt mean, go with such as.

 Both words have more than one meaning, but the two meanings that are similar have resulted in the almost-complete disappearance of lie.
 There is no good reason for this.
 The language one speaks or writes is almost always the result of the language one has heard or read over the years.
 When grammatical errors creep into the language, they follow a kind of Greshams Law of Language: Bad grammar or word usage drives out good.
-The cure is to read more books that were not published the year before.
+The cure is to read more books that were not published in the last few years.

 To lay is to put something down (hence its use in rude accounts of sexual activity).
 One lays a book on the table (as a result of which, the book lies on the table) or lays a loved one to rest (after which, the loved one is lying in the grave).
 Think of the childhood prayer, if you said prayers in your childhood, Now I lay me down to sleep.
 (I would prefer myself to me in this context, but one does not correct venerable texts.)
 It is transitive; it takes a direct object; it uses the accusative case.
 Its principal parts are lay, laid, and laid.
 Thus: I usually lay my book on that table over there; it lies there until I pick it up.
 Once, I laid a book on that table and somehow forgot where it was, and it lay there for a long time.
 This was unusual because I have laid books there so often.
 No other book has ever lain on a table so long.